pezra/resque/docs/HOOKS.md

 the current job.
 Any changes you make, therefor, will only live as long as the job currently being processes.

+The `queue_order_proc` hook is used to determine the order in which queues will be checked for jobs to process when the queues list is splat ("\*").
+The `queue_order_proc` will be passed two queue names.
+The proc should return -1 if the first queue should be checked before the second queue; 0 if either change be checked first; 1 the second queue should be checked before the first.  (`queue_order_proc` has the same interface as the block passed to `Enumberable` sort.)

+    # Approximately fair queue handling.
+Works by checking queues in
+    # a different random order each time.
+This means that every
+    # queue will be checked first occasionally so queues do not get
+    # starved.
+    Resque.queue_order_proc = proc { rand <=> rand}

 All worker hooks can also be set using a setter, e.g.

     Resque.after_fork = proc { puts "called" }